-- a) Green spaces should be included within the development as amenity areas and private gardens adjacent to properties. - b) Plot boundaries should be designed to complement the surrounding countryside, using, for example, native hedging with mesh or stock fencing; solid fencing should be avoided. - c) Sufficient landscaping will be required to reflect the existing rural streetscape adjacent to the development. - d) Existing mature trees should be retained to provide open spaces within the proposed development and are considered essential to maintain the rural nature of the area as well as to provide adequate amenity space for each dwelling. - e) Creative landscaping to avoid the urbanising effect of car parking spaces will be encouraged.
+- a) Green spaces should be included within the development as amenity areas and private gardens adjacent to properties (Kent Design Guide: 2.2.9 The Design of Open Spaces). - b) Plot boundaries should be designed to complement the surrounding countryside, using, for example, native hedging with mesh or stock fencing; solid fencing should be avoided (TWBC Pre-Submission Local Plan Policy EN 1). - c) Sufficient landscaping will be required to reflect the existing rural streetscape adjacent to the development. - d) Existing mature trees should be retained to provide open spaces within the proposed development and are considered essential to maintain the rural nature of the area (Kent Design Guide para.
+2.2.1 Retaining existing buildings and features (page 64)) as well as to provide adequate amenity space for each dwelling. - e) Creative landscaping to avoid the urbanising effect of car parking spaces will be expected. - 157.
+There is minimal artificial lighting in the parish.
+New developments must not introduce inappropriately bright lighting at night over pathways or other areas within the site.
+Artificial lighting at night creates light pollution and is detrimental to wildlife and to the rural nature of the parish.
+Sites on top of a ridge or very open sites would be particularly impactful and low lighting levels would be expected to be used.
+The parish has repeatedly stressed a wish to preserve Benenden's dark skies.
+(See Guidance Notes for the Reduction of Obtrusive Light, The Institution of Lighting Engineers 2005, and any subsequent revisions.) - 158.
+The Parish Council will work with the owners of existing exterior lighting schemes to modify these to enhance the quality of the dark sky of the parish.